viam-devrel/viamcodelabs/site/viamguides/src/piezo/piezo.md

 You can 3-D print a case for the Raspberry Pi that allows access to your GPIO pins for expanding your project ([like this one here](https://makerworld.com/en/models/62316#profileId-226178)).
 You can also design and 3-D print a custom mount to hold your buzzer in place, or 3-D print a megaphone ([like this one here](https://makerworld.com/en/models/946353?from=search#profileId-913226)) to amplify the buzzer volume.

+In addition to the project ideas mentioned above, consider other ways to continue your journey with Viam.

+- Browse other modules in [the Viam registry](https://app.viam.com/registry) similar to the [prebuilt module for the buzzer](https://github.com/loopDelicious/viam-piezo).
+- Learn [how to create your own module](https://docs.viam.com/how-tos/hello-world-module/) with custom functionality for the piezo buzzer or other components and services.

 ### Real-world applications and projects for piezo buzzers

 Piezo buzzers are small, but mighty components used in industries requiring audible feedback, alerts, or tone generation.
 Their applications include: